Post

 Pattern 4: Cost Optimization

-Using both models is not just about quality – it is also about cost.
-Different models have dramatically different price points, and routing intelligently can cut your AI costs by 80% or more without sacrificing quality where it matters.
+Using both models is not just about quality — it is also about cost.
+Different models have dramatically different price points, and routing intelligently can significantly reduce your AI costs without sacrificing quality where it matters.

 The strategy is straightforward:

-• Route complex tasks to Claude Sonnet or GPT-4o.
+• Route complex tasks to Claude Sonnet 4.6 or GPT-5.4 ($2.50/$15 per MTok).
 These cost more but deliver higher quality for tasks that need it.
+(Anthropic’s newer Claude Sonnet 5 at $3/$15, intro $2/$10 through August 2026, is available via direct API key once NeuroLink adds the enum constant.)

 NeuroLink’s createBestAIProvider() auto-selects the best available provider based on your configured API keys, falling back through the provider chain based on availability.